Tools for life cycle assessment

 This project placed each of the 169 targets of the 17 UN Sustainable Development Goals (SDGs) into a comprehensive, quantified and operational impact pathway framework.
 This project is being continued in the LCSA project.

 Over the years 2.-0 LCA consultants have contributed to the methodology development for social LCA, especially pointing out the close parallels with the biophysical LCA framework, and contributing to quantification of the social impact pathways with impact categories, indicators, and characterisation factors.

 A literature review and benchmarking of monetary valuation methods and their applications in LCA, and a web-based survey of the extent of use and opinions on monetary valuation methods among LCA practitioners.

 - September 2012

-This tool is publicly available and enables a calculation of the environmental effects of plastic products using a life cycle approach.
+This tool was publicly available and enabled a calculation of the environmental effects of plastic products using a life cycle approach.
+See also this publication.